Huangying-Zhan/marker-detection/README.md

 ### Part 3.
 Marker detection: dataset

 #### 3.1.
 Raw dataset
-As mentioned at the begining, we need a raw dataset to construct a new and larger marker detection dataset.
+As mentioned at the beginning, we need a raw dataset to construct a new and larger marker detection dataset.
 The link for the dataset is [here](https://www.dropbox.com/s/3x2u785ys2eqv3l/marker_raw_data.tar.gz?dl=0).

 ```Shell
 # copy the dataset to correct directory